JolifantoBambla/webgpu-sky-atmosphere/README.md

 For more information on the individual options, please refer to the [documentation](https://jolifantobambla.github.io/webgpu-sky-atmosphere/interfaces/SkyAtmosphereLutConfig).

 The transmittance and the multiple scattering lookup table are constant for a given atmosphere.
-This is why they are rendered during the `SkyAtmosphereRenderer`'s constructor by default and re-rendered by `renderSkyAtmosphere` / `renderSkyAtmosphereLuts` only if the optional `atmopshere` parameter is set.
+This is why they are rendered during the `SkyAtmosphereLutRenderer`'s constructor by default and re-rendered by `renderLutsAndSky` / `renderLuts` only if the optional `atmopshere` parameter is set.
 To re-render the two lookup tables outside of these scenarios, call:

 ```js